Health Alerts: Bedbugs

 Do bedbugs transmit disease?

-Bedbugs are not known to transmit disease, including blood-borne diseases such as HIV or AIDS.
+Bedbugs are not known to transmit disease, including blood-borne diseases such as HIV.

 Although bedbug bites can cause severe itching, they are relatively harmless.
 An estimated three in 10 individuals exhibit no reaction to the bite of a bedbug.